gitlabhq/gitlabhq/doc/installation.md

 Only create a GitHub Issue if you want a specific part of this installation guide updated.

 Also read the [Read this before you submit an issue](https://github.com/gitlabhq/gitlabhq/wiki/Read-this-before-you-submit-an-issue) wiki page.

+# Basic setup

+The basic installation will provide you a GitLab setup with options:

+1. ruby 1.9.3
+2. mysql as main db
+3. gitolite v3 fork by gitlab
+4. nginx + unicorn

+The installation consists of next steps:

+1. Install packages / dependencies
+2. Install ruby
+3. Install Gitolite
+4. Install mysql and create db
+5. Install and configure GitLab.
+6. nginx + unicorn
+7. service gitlab

 > - - -
 > The first 3 steps of this guide can be easily skipped by executing an install script: